jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-33 Compositional Skills Example.md

 - Game creation like Sudoku or tic-tac-toe
 - Summarizing or extracting from a piece of text
 - Find unresolved items in a meeting transcript
+- Classifying patient risk in a healthcare situation